-When a host is connected to one link or network, it acquires an IP address and all communication happens using that IP address on that link.
-As soon as, the same host changes its physical location, that is, moves into some different area / subnet / network / link, its IP address changes accordingly and all communication happening on the host using old IP address, goes down.
+When a host is connected to a link or network, it acquires an IP address and all communication take place using that IP address on that link.
+As soon as, the same host changes its physical location, that is, moves into another area / subnet / network / link, its IP address changes accordingly, and all the communication taking place on the host using old IP address, goes down.

-IPv6 mobility provides a mechanism which equips a host with an ability to roam around among different links without losing any communication/connection and its IP address.
+IPv6 mobility provides a mechanism for the host to roam around different links without losing any communication/connection and its IP address.

 Multiple entities are involved in this technology:

-Mobile Node: The device which needs IPv6 mobility.
+Mobile Node: The device that needs IPv6 mobility.

 Home Link: This link is configured with the home subnet prefix and this is where the Mobile IPv6 device gets its Home Address.

-Home Address: This is the address which Mobile Node acquires from Home Link.
-This is permanent address of Mobile Node.
-If the Mobile Node remains in the same Home Link, the communication among various entities happens as usual.
+Home Address: This is the address which the Mobile Node acquires from the Home Link.
+This is the permanent address of the Mobile Node.
+If the Mobile Node remains in the same Home Link, the communication among various entities take place as usual.

-Home Agent: This is a router which acts as registrar for Mobile Nodes.
-Home Agent is connected to Home Link and maintains information about all Mobile Nodes, their Home Addresses and their present IP addresses.
+Home Agent: This is a router that acts as a registrar for Mobile Nodes.
+Home Agent is connected to Home Link and maintains information about all Mobile Nodes, their Home Addresses, and their present IP addresses.

-Foreign Link: Any other Link which is not Mobile Node’s Home Link.
+Foreign Link: Any other Link that is not Mobile Node’s Home Link.

-Care-of Address: When a Mobile Node attaches to a Foreign Link, it acquires a new IP address of that Foreign Link’s subnet.
+Care-of Address: When a Mobile Node gets attached to a Foreign Link, it acquires a new IP address of that Foreign Link’s subnet.
 Home Agent maintains the information of both Home Address and Care-of Address.
-Multiple Care-of addresses can be assigned to Mobile Node, but at any instance only one Care-of Address has binding with Home Address.
+Multiple Care-of addresses can be assigned to a Mobile Node, but at any instance, only one Care-of Address has binding with the Home Address.

-Correspondent Node: Any IPv6 enable device which intends to have communication with Mobile Node.
+Correspondent Node: Any IPv6 enabled device that intends to have communication with Mobile Node.

-When Mobile Node stays in its Home Link, all communications happen on its Home Address.
-As shown below:
+When Mobile Node stays in its Home Link, all communications take place on its Home Address as shown below:

-When Mobile Node leaves its Home Link and is connected to some Foreign Link, the Mobility feature of IPv6 comes into play.
-After connecting to Foreign Link, Mobile Node acquires an IPv6 address from Foreign Link.
+When a Mobile Node leaves its Home Link and is connected to some Foreign Link, the Mobility feature of IPv6 comes into play.
+After getting connected to a Foreign Link, the Mobile Node acquires an IPv6 address from the Foreign Link.
 This address is called Care-of Address.
-Mobile Node sends binding request to its Home Agent with the new Care-of Address.
-Home Agent binds Mobile Node’s Home Address with Care-of Address, establishing a Tunnel between both.
+The Mobile Node sends a binding request to its Home Agent with the new Care-of Address.
+The Home Agent binds the Mobile Node’s Home Address with the Care-of Address, establishing a Tunnel between both.

-When a Correspondent Node initiate communication by sending packets to Mobile Node on Home Address, these packets are tunneled to Mobile Node by Home Agent.
-In Route Optimization mode, when the Mobile Node receives packet from Correspondent Node, it does not forward replies to Home Agent.
-Rather it sends its packet directly to Correspondent Node using Home Address as Source Address.
+When a Correspondent Node initiates a communication by sending packets to Mobile the Node on the Home Address, these packets are tunneled to the Mobile Node by the Home Agent.
+In Route Optimization mode, when the Mobile Node receives a packet from the Correspondent Node, it does not forward replies to the Home Agent.
+Rather, it sends its packet directly to the Correspondent Node using Home Address as Source Address.
 This mode is optional and not used by default.